Andreachurchwell/march-madness-bracket-simulator/README.md

 - `Iowa St.`: about `6.8%`
 - `Saint Louis`: about `6.2%`

-This is one of the main takeaways of the project: the deterministic bracket picked `Michigan`, but the most common simulated champion was `Duke`.
+One of the main project takeaways is that the deterministic bracket picked `Michigan`, while the most common simulated champion was `Duke`.

+---

 ## App

-The Streamlit app now shows:
+The Streamlit app currently shows:

 - a deterministic bracket view
 - a consensus simulation Final Four view
-- championship odds from Monte Carlo simulation
+- championship odds
 - round-1 upset watch
 - one random tournament run

 Branding:

 - **Andrea's Bracket Breakdown**

+---

 ## Project Structure